 Navigating the Dashboard

-The advanced menu options in the upper-left corner,, allow you to search the map and customize the display.
+Using the advanced menu options in the upper-left corner,, users can search the map and customize the display.

-Within Legend, you can adjust the size and opacity of the graphic displayed on the map.
+The PVI Model Legend menu allows users to adjust the size and opacity of the graphics displayed on the map.

 - Limit the number of scorecards displayed